 And on 2013 with the application of “ Interpretation of the Supreme People’s Court and the Supreme People’s Procuratorate on Several Issues concerning the Specific Application of Law in the Handling of Defamation though Information Networks and Other Criminal Cases” (最高人民法院、最高人民检察院关于办理利用信息网络实施诽谤等刑事案件适用法律若干问题的解释)with 10 Articles in which provided an detail guidelines for the court to determine defamation cases.
 The more interesting part with this interpretation is Article 2.1 in which it stipulates: Any of the following circumstances of defaming another person through an information network shall be deemed as a “serious circumstance” as mentioned in paragraph 1, Article 246 of the Criminal Code - the same defamatory information is actually clicked or browsed for more than 5,000 times or is forwarded form more than 500 times.”

 There are a lot of discussions on how does one determine that a particular message has been browsed more than 5,000 times and forwarded for more than 500 times, and the real agenda for such an interpretation as a whole issued by the Supreme People’s Court.
+[29] It is submitted that most of the recent important defamation cases has been determined before the implementation of such interpretation.
+We will discuss this a bit later.

 With tortious remedies, the main statute govern this area is the Tort Law of the People’s Republic of China 2010.
 Article 36, in which stipulates: